eodash/eodash/docs/widgets/index.md

 # Widgets
 eodash client is a micro frontend host, that exposes a store to share stateful STAC related data and actions between the widgets.
-The placement of the widgets is backed by the [EOxElement]() `@eox/layout` that offers a grid based layout system, a `layout` property configures the element on the dashboard.
-Refer to the [API]() to learn more.
+The placement of the widgets is backed by the [EOxElement](https://github.com/EOX-A/EOxElements) `@eox/layout` that offers a grid based layout system, and a `layout` property configures the element on the dashboard.
+Refer to the [API](/api/core/types/type-aliases/Widget.html) to learn more.

 ## Type of Widgets:
 eodash supports the integration of three widget types:

 ### Web Component Widgets
-Learn how to integrate Web Components that are developed using Custom Elements specification by referring to the [guide](/widgets/webcomponent-widgets) and [API]().
+Learn how to integrate Web Components that are developed using Custom Elements specification by referring to the [guide](/widgets/webcomponent-widgets) and [API](/api/core/types/interfaces/WebComponentWidget.html).

 ### IFrame Widgets
 Integrating micro-frontend standalone apps and HTML files using an IFrame.
-Check out the [API]() for further information.
+Check out the [API](/api/core/types/interfaces/IFrameWidget.html) for further information.
 #### Example
 ```js
 const myIframe =  new URL('./assets/iframe.html', import.meta.url).href // in-project HTML file